statisticspoland/sdg-indicators-pl/en/o_sdg.md

 </p>
 <div class="collapse" id="collapseExample6">
   <div class="card card-body">
+  <p style="margin-bottom: 5px;margin-top: 0px;"><a target="_blank" title="Read a publication Sustainable Development in the UNECE Region in 2025: More Data, Persistent Challenges" href="https://unece.org/info/Statistics/pub/400029">Sustainable Development in the UNECE Region in 2025: More Data, Persistent Challenges</a></p>
 	<p style="margin-bottom: 5px;margin-top: 0px;"><a target="_blank" title="Read a publication Sustainable Development in the UNECE Region: Facing a Headwind in 2024" href="https://unece.org/info/publications/pub/388336">Sustainable Development in the UNECE Region: Facing a Headwind in 2024</a></p>
 	<p style="margin-bottom: 5px;margin-top: 5px;"><a target="_blank" title="Read a publication Growing Challenges for Sustainable Development: Can the UNECE Region Turn the Tide in 2023?" href="https://unece.org/statistics/publications/growing-challenges-sustainable-development-can-unece-region-turn-tide-2023">Growing Challenges for Sustainable Development: Can the UNECE Region Turn the Tide in 2023?</a></p>
 	<p style="margin-bottom: 5px;margin-top: 5px;"><a target="_blank" title="Read a publication Halfway to 2030: How many targets will be achieved in the UNECE region?" href="https://unece.org/info/Statistics/pub/365798">Halfway to 2030: How many targets will be achieved in the UNECE region?</a></p>